 In general, all applicants who elect not to use the IRS Data Retrieval Process will be subject to being selected for verification based upon the risk they pose to federal funds and, if they are selected, will be required to support their reported FAFSA data with information obtained directly from the IRS.
 There are some situations where an applicant will not be eligible to use the IRS Data Retrieval.
 These situations include but are not limited to married couples who file separate tax returns and applicants whose marital status has changed since January 1 of the processing year.

 - IRS Data Retrieval for applicant, or parent or spouse, as applicable or IRS Tax Return Transcript for applicant, or parent or spouse, as applicable.

-- If parent/student indicates receipt of SNAP benefits (Food Stamps) on FAFSA, we require proof of benefits for 2011.
+- If parent/student indicates receipt of SNAP benefits (Food Stamps) on FAFSA, we require a statement confirming receipt of benefits.